TheLongSentance/chatbot_conversation/README.md

 ```

 This will:
-- Install all runtime dependencies specified in pyproject.toml
+- Install all runtime dependencies specified in `pyproject.toml`
-- Install all development dependencies (pytest, black, etc.) if you include [test]
+- Install all development dependencies (pytest, black, etc.) if you include `[test]`
 - Install the package in editable mode for development
-- Set up the CLI command specified in pyproject.toml
+- Set up the CLI command specified in `pyproject.toml` so you can just enter `chatbot_conversation` at the command line instead of `python.exe ./src/chatbot_conversation/main.py`

 ### Alternative: Using Conda